 Adverse health effects are too numerous to list, but among that list would be various cancers, high cholesterol, low birth weights, endocrine disorders and lowered immunity to disease.
 Best to avoid PFAS altogether.

 What to do about it?
 You can reduce or eliminate the PFAS in your water by installing a Multipure “Aquaperform” or “Aqualuxe” model.
 Both of these have been tested by NSF and perform the job.
-The Aqualuxe model has completed the certification process with NSF and Aquaperform is completing that process.
+The Aqualuxe and Aquaperform models are BOTH NSF-certified for PFAS chemicals.
 So contact me to discuss and ACT to protect yourself and your family.